-We currently provide broad-based health and welfare benefits that are available to all of our U.S. employees, including our named executive officers, including health, life and disability insurance.
+We currently provide broad-based health and welfare benefits that are available to all of our U.S. employees, including our named executive officers, (except Mr. Kruse, Dr. Lisby and Dr. Rajah who are employed by our Danish subsidiary) including health, life and disability insurance.